 - A series of STEM games targeted for young girls in collaboration with the Carnegie Science Center.

-- Teaching Assistant for Building Virtual Worlds.
+- Was the Teaching Assistant for 2d art for a Building Virtual Worlds class

-- Worked with CMU Graphics lab to explore direction for a crowd-sourced drug molecule matching game for mobile; provided UI design and art following an established style for EteRNA, a puzzle game involving folding RNA molecules.
+- Worked with CMU Graphics lab to explore direction for a crowd-sourced drug molecule matching game for mobile; and provided UI design and art following an established style for EteRNA, a puzzle game involving folding RNA molecules.